-- the separation distances between the abstraction point and the surface waterway; - the magnitude and duration of abstraction, and - the hydrogeologic parameters of the groundwater system and the bed of the surface waterway.
+- $\boldsymbol{\pi}$ the magnitude and duration of abstraction, and - π the hydrogeologic parameters of the groundwater system and the bed of the surface waterway.

 These are also the factors that determine how groundwater levels change as a result of the pumping.